mikeizbicki/cmc-csci046/hw3/README.md

 1. practice using the github/travis toolchain

 ## Background

-In class, we discussed the "balanced parenthesis" algorithm, which uses the stack data structure to check whether parentheses are balanced.
-(The book presents this algorithm in [chapter 4.7](https://runestone.academy/runestone/books/published/pythonds/BasicDS/BalancedSymbolsAGeneralCase.html).)
-In this homework, you will implement an extended version of this algorithm that checks whether html tags are balanced.

 HTML is how webpages format their content.
 A simple example is the following code: